Artery99/Regression_Model_Keras/README.md

 A Sequential Neural Network is built with Dense layers:
 a.
 Fully connected layers with ReLU activation.
 b.
 The output layer has a single neuron (for regression tasks).
 c.
-The model is compiled with mean_squared_error loss and an optimizer like Adam.
+The model is compiled with mean_squared_error loss and an Adam optimizer.
 d.
 The model is trained using the fit function.
 4. Model Evaluation:
 Predictions are generated on the test set.